 Historical significance and craftsmanship

 Rotating exhibits highlight Chinese art forms including calligraphy, painting and photography.
+These exhibits often complement the garden setting and provide context around cultural traditions.

 The garden regularly hosts: